cameronhill1/Skill-of-Living/README.md

 *
 First - Too tired, can't think straight, stressed with other concerns and challenges that are perhaps a little more urgent, even a belief that you can't think for yourself because you're dumb -> A feeling of being physically and/or mentally unable to slice through the tough stuff

-Second - Afraid of imagined negative consequences of questioning a belief we've held onto for a while -> Eg. Christianity / belief in God when I was 11 or so.
+Second - The fear of not knowing, being uncertain, not being in control, Afraid of imagined negative consequences of questioning a belief we've held onto for a while ->
+Eg. Christianity / belief in God when I was 11 or so.
 I remember thinking about questioning it by looking at the evidence for and against, and feeling afraid - of angering God if He was real, of separating myself from my mum's religion and beliefs, of being wrong / sunk cost fallacy, of not knowing (bias of needing certainty to act)... and I remember realizing - if it's true, I have nothing to fear, because I'll question it and I'll come back to the truth.
 If it's not true, then I've just saved myself a lot of pain and delusion and heartache. (after that, atheist for a bit, then agnostic).
 Not saying Christianity is not true, I personally think there's a LOT of good in Christianity, as well as in most other religions too.
 The events in the texts could also have literally happened, although I think it's a little less likely, but ultimately I don't know, I wasn't there.

 And in fact, I'd suggest that they're somewhat related.
 If we break fear down<sup>1</sup>, we can see that it's not only the anticipation that "X bad thing will happen", but _also_ that _we won't be able to handle it._